EECOLOR/sanity/general_advise.md

   you think about it more, it's very hard to polyfill.
 Declaring a :root or :global variable could be done, but if it was in a browser that supported it, you would use it only in your toplevel css file.
   Scoped variables are quite impossible because it's required to know the html structure as they cascade.
+- Switch from lerna to yarn.
+It's quite hard to figure out why a certain module exists.
+The `yarn why` command is very valuable.
+This is helpful with `postcss` related stuff because tricky things happen when you have more than one version of `postcss` active.
+Also: `yarn upgrade-interactive --latest` really helps with removing some pain keeping libraries up-to-date.